charlespnh/postgres-demo/README.md

 ```

 ### GET
-Get all items of the table
+Get all items of the table - default whenever app starts or an operation is performed

 <img src="get-demo.gif" width="650" />

 ### CREATE
-Add new item to the table
+Add new item to the table - move cursor & hit 'c', followed by a new item to be create as comma-separated input string

 <img src="create-demo.gif" width="650" />

 ### UPDATE
-Change an item's field
+Change an item's field - move cursor & hit 'u', followed by comma-separated input string

 <img src="update-demo.gif" width="650" />

 ### DELETE
-Delete an item from the table
+Delete an item from the table - move cursor & hit 'd'

 <img src="delete-demo.gif" width="650" />